metaneutrons/snapdog2/SnapDog2.Tests/README.md

 # 🧪 SnapDog2 Enterprise Test Suite

-Welcome to the **enterprise-grade test suite** for SnapDog2!
+Welcome to the **test suite** for SnapDog2!
 This comprehensive testing framework provides **100% modern, best-practice testing** with advanced features for unit, integration, container, performance, and workflow testing.

 ## 🏗️ **Test Architecture**